mashedcreative/gift-aid-for-woocommerce/README.md

 ## Known Issues

 Due to the fact that WooCommerce core is missing the ability to use either of the following to populate a more appropriate tab with our settings we're having to put them in the *Products* tab for now.
+It's unlikely that a workaround will be implemented in the meantime.

 `woocommerce_get_settings_checkout`